Chevalière d'Éon

-Charlotte d'Éon de Beaumont or Charles d'Éon de Beaumont (Note: Full name Charlotte-Geneviève-Louise-Augusta-Andréa-Timothéa d'Éon de Beaumont or Charles-Geneviève-Louis-Auguste-André-Timothée d'Éon de Beaumont) (5 October 1728 – 21 May 1810), usually known as the Chevalière d'Éon or the Chevalier d'Éon, (Note: chevalière is the female equivalent of chevalier, meaning knight) was a French diplomat, spy, freemason and soldier.
+Charlotte d'Éon de Beaumont (Note: Full name Charlotte-Geneviève-Louise-Augusta-Andréa-Timothéa d'Éon de Beaumont or Charles-Geneviève-Louis-Auguste-André-Timothée d'Éon de Beaumont) (5 October 1728 – 21 May 1810), usually known as the Chevalière d'Éon or the Chevalier d'Éon, (Note: chevalière is the female equivalent of chevalier, meaning knight) was a French diplomat, spy, and soldier.
 D'Éon fought in the Seven Years' War, and spied for France while in Russia and England.
-D'Éon had androgynous physical characteristics and natural abilities as a mimic and a spy.
-D'Éon appeared publicly as a man and pursued masculine occupations for 49 years, although during that time, d'Éon successfully infiltrated the court of Empress Elizabeth of Russia by presenting as a woman.
-Starting in 1777, d'Éon lived as a woman and was officially recognised as a woman by King Louis XVI.
+Assigned male at birth, D'Éon had androgynous physical characteristics and natural abilities as a mimic and spy.
+She appeared publicly as a man and pursued masculine occupations for the first half of her life, except for when she successfully infiltrated the court of Empress Elizabeth of Russia by presenting as a woman.
+Starting in 1777, d'Éon lived as a woman and was officially recognised as such by King Louis XVI.

-Early life, family and education
+Early life, family, and education

-D'Éon was born at the Hôtel d'Uzès in Tonnerre, Burgundy, into a poor French noble family.
-D'Éon's father, Louis d'Éon de Beaumont, was an attorney and director of the king's dominions, later mayor of Tonnerre and sub-delegate of the intendant of the généralité of Paris.
-D'Éon's mother, Françoise de Charanton, was the daughter of a Commissioner General to the armies of the wars of Spain and Italy.
+D'Éon was born Charles d'Éon de Beaumont at the Hôtel d'Uzès in Tonnerre, Burgundy, into a poor French noble family.
+Her father, Louis d'Éon de Beaumont, was an attorney and director of the king's dominions, then later mayor of Tonnerre and sub-delegate of the intendant of the généralité of Paris.
+Her mother, Françoise de Charanton, was the daughter of a Commissioner General to the armies of the wars of Spain and Italy.

-Most of what is known about d'Éon's early life comes from The Interests of the Chevalier d'Éon de Beaumont, a partly ghost-written autobiography, and from Bram Stoker's essay on the Chevalier in his 1910 book Famous Impostors.
+Most of what is known about d'Éon's early life comes from The Interests of the Chevalier d'Éon de Beaumont, a partly ghost-written autobiography, and from Bram Stoker's essay in his 1910 book Famous Impostors.

-D'Éon excelled in school, moving from Tonnerre to Paris in 1743 and graduating in civil law and canon law from the Collège Mazarin in 1749 at the age of 21.
+D'Éon excelled in school, moving from Tonnerre to Paris in 1743.
+She graduated in civil and canon law from the Collège Mazarin in 1749 at the age of 21.

-Early career
+Career

 D'Éon began literary work as a contributor to Élie Catherine Fréron's Année littéraire, and attracted notice as a political writer through two works on financial and administrative questions, published in 1753.
-D'Éon became secretary to Bertier de Sauvigny, intendant of Paris, served as a secretary to the administrator of the fiscal department, and was appointed a royal censor for history and literature by Malesherbes in 1758.
+She became secretary to Bertier de Sauvigny, intendant of Paris, served as a secretary to the administrator of the fiscal department, and was appointed a royal censor for history and literature by Malesherbes in 1758.